liu-kristina/liu-kristina/README.md

 ## Hi there 👋

 Hello, I'm Kristina (previously Liu) Liang!
-I'm a scientist with a background in biomedical imaging with certification in data science and AI.
+I'm a data scientist with a background in chemistry and biomedical imaging.